 As the former editor in chief of Sony Online Entertainment, Harold Goldberg helped to shape the words for dozens of games, including “EverQuest,” one of Time magazine’s best games of 2000.
 At Sony, he created “Motherboard,” an online magazine about the culture of games featuring famed writers like Michael Crichton, Nick Tosches and John Saul.
 Also contributing were actress Michelle Williams, director Gus Van Sant and animator Bill Plympton.

-In 2011, Random House published All Your Base Are Belong to Us, How 50 Years of Videogames Conquered Pop Culture.
+On April 5, 2011, Random House published All Your Base Are Belong to Us, How 50 Years of Videogames Conquered Pop Culture.
 It is based upon 200 interviews and many hours of unprecedented access into Sam Houser’s secret lair within Rockstar Games.
-It was the subject of a BBC radio documentary, was excepted in Vanity Fair, and Goldberg was profiled in a story in USA Today.
-In 2012, it won The New York Videogame Critics Circle’s Herman Melville Award for Best Book.
-It topped a recent list of Game Informer magazine’s best videogame books.

 James Ledbetter, editor in charge at Reuters.com, says the book is “a story that is as riveting and addictive as the games (Goldberg) writes about.”
 Matt Helguson, senior editor of Game Informer, says “if you’re one of the millions of people who have fallen in love with videogames, this is required reading.”
 And Ken Levine, creative director at Irrational Games, the makers of BioShock, says “Harold Goldberg’s portrait of a weird, often dysfunctional and amazing videogame industry makes a great, great read.”